advertisement

 History Ottawa has announced its first run of shows.

-The inaugural expansion of the Toronto venue, a partnership between Live Nation and Drake, will kick off on Aug.
-20, with indie act The Wallflowers.
+The inaugural expansion of the Toronto venue, a partnership between Live Nation and Drake, will bring the Wallflowers to town on Aug.
+20.

 In September, blues rock group Kaleo, heavy rockers The Pretty Reckless and power metal quartet Sabaton will take the stage, followed by alt-rock band Two Door Cinema Club in October.